 Is tea healthier than water?

 So if tea is potentially hydrating and has a bit of caffeine in it to give the drinker a little boost, is tea healthier than water?
-Research has been showing from work on a European journal of clinical nutrition and UK nutritionist, says tea can also protect you against heart disease and cancers.
+Research has been shown from work on a European journal of clinical nutrition and UK nutritionist, says tea can also protect you against heart disease and cancers.

-Tea as a drink is a very good source of flavonoids which are used as antioxidants, a commonly known thing is that tea does provide you with many antioxidants.
+Tea as a drink is a very good source of flavonoids that are used as antioxidants, a commonly known thing is that tea does provide you with many antioxidants.
 This is exactly what health experts around the world believe is the key ingredient in a cup of tea that promotes health.
 They have been shown to prevent cell damage.

 Dr Carrie Ruxton, and colleagues at Kings College London, looked at published studies on the health and long-lasting effects of tea drinking and hydration.

 Clear evidence is found, that drinking three to four cups of tea a day can cut the chances of having a heart attack.
 Some studies also suggested tea consumption protects against cancer, although this effect was less clear-cut.
-Other than that, there are even some health benefits included protection against tooth plaque and potentially tooth decay, plus bone strengthening.
+Other than that, there are even some health benefits including protection against tooth plaque and potentially tooth decay, plus bone strengthening.

 R Ruxton said: "Drinking tea is better for you than drinking water.
 Water is essentially replacing fluid.
 Tea replaces fluids and contains antioxidants so it's got two things going for it."
 Tea is rehydrating.
 She said it was an urban myth that tea is dehydrating.
 "Studies on caffeine have found very high doses dehydrate and everyone assumes that caffeine-containing beverages dehydrate.
 But even if you had a strong cup of tea or coffee, which is quite hard to make, you would still have a net gain of fluid.